mainmatter/mainmatter.com/blog/_posts/2013-08-08-better-authentication-in-emberjs.md

 });
 ```

-When this has run I can always access the current _“session”_ information as `App.Session`.
+When this has run I can always access the current _"session"_ information as `App.Session`.
 Notice the `.create()` at the end of the initializer that creates an instance of the `Ember.Object` right away.
 When we need to **check whether a user is authenticated we can simply check for presence of the `authToken` property**.
 Of course we could add a `isAuthenticated()` method that could perform additional checks but we didn’t have the need for that yet.

-This _“session”_ object will also load the actual account record from the server if the `authAccountId` is set (`this.set('authAccount', App.Account.find(authAccountId));`.
+This _"session"_ object will also load the actual account record from the server if the `authAccountId` is set (`this.set('authAccount', App.Account.find(authAccountId));`.
 This allows us to e.g. use `App.Session.authAccount.fullName` in our templates to display the user’s name or similar data.)

 To actually use the `authToken` when making server requests, **we register an [AJAX prefilter](http://api.jquery.com/jQuery.ajaxPrefilter/) that adds the authentication token in a header as long as the request is sent to our domain**: